The Richmond - Rust Waxy

 Boot and Leather

 This Richmond boot features a plain cap toe pattern paired with our very own custom version of the classic waxed suede leather article.
 Most similar to a waxy commander leather, our leather features a custom shade of brown, thickness and wax content.
+Due to the lighter color of this leather paired with waxing, some slight color variation should be expected.

 Last - 602